Jane Munch: Psychiatrist for Heroes

 “Actually,” said the lab technician beside him, raising her hand modestly.
 “We have a drug called Staminex on Level 2 that was designed to counteract that little issue.
 I’m sure you’ve more than earned some free samples.”

-The young woman blushed ever so slightly, tucking hair behind her ear.
+Quick Boy grinned and the young woman blushed ever so slightly, tucking an out of place strand of hair behind her ear.

-“Well, then,” said Quick Boy, extending an opening in his arm.
+“Well, then,” said Quick Boy, extending an opening under his arm.
 “Shall we venture to Level 2?”

 “Thank you, doctor,” said Mr. Invincible.
 “But if it is okay by you, I would like to keep our appointments.
 It is nice to have someone to confide in…to trust.”

-Captain Cold put his hand on her shoulder.
-“I feel the same way as Mr. I. Though your mistake was not without its repercussion, you have humanity and vulnerability to you that ensures me of your pure-heartedness.
+Captain Cold put his hand on his shrink’s shoulder.
+“I feel the same way as Mr. Invincible.
+Though your mistake was not without its repercussion, you have a humanity and vulnerability to you that ensures me of your pure-heartedness.
 I too would like to continue our appointments, is that cool?”

 “That is ice cold,” said Jane.

-Charlie stepped out of the elevator, a bag of groceries in one arm like an infant, with one final nod and wink to Jessica up on 9.
+Charlie Watts stepped out of the elevator, a bag of groceries in one arm like an infant, with one final nod and wink to Jessica up on 9.
 He often joked that being on 6, their floors should get off at the same time sometime.
-It was a joke that never really landed as well as he would have liked.
-But since his article was published in the Metro View, front page mind you, it seemed he couldn’t miss if he tried.
+It was a joke that didn’t land as well as he would have liked, but since his article was published in the Metro View, front page mind you, it seemed he couldn’t miss with the ladies if he tried.
 And not just with Jessica on 9, but Megan on 12, Darcy on 4, and basically every intern in the newsroom at work.

-He strolled down the long maroon hallway as the gold-plated numbers went up through the 600’s.
-He passed Wendy from 604, her rambunctious poodle Casey chomping air at the helm of his leash in front of her.
-She smiled and gave a little wave.
-Charlie tipped his imaginary hat, adding a little hop to his step.
+Charlie strolled breezily down the long maroon hallway as the gold-plated numbers on the flanking apartments ascended the 600’s.
+He spotted Wendy from 604 approaching with her rambunctious poodle Fluffles chomping air at the helm of his leash in front of her.
+She said a neighborly hello and proffered a little wave.
+Charlie tipped his imaginary hat, adding a little hop to his step as she crossed his path.

 Kind of cold in here, he thought.

-The draft Charlie felt on entering the condo was explained by the massive hole in his apartment wall letting in the night breeze at will.
-And standing at its foot were the three heroes he had exposed in his article.
+The draft Charlie felt while entering the condo was explained by the massive hole in his apartment wall that had been excavated in his absence.
+And standing at the hole’s foot, behind the psychiatrist he had duped for a story, backdropped by the Metro City skyline, were the three heroes Charlie had exposed in his article.
 Staring at him.
 Smiling at him.

 “It can’t be…” gasped Charlie.